 Conway, John H., and Richard K. Guy.
 The Book of Numbers.
 New York: Copernicus.

 Dunham, William.
 The Euclid-Euler theorem.
 Abstracts of Papers Presented to the American Mathematical Society 18(No. 1):4.

 A useful summary of the link between Mersenne primes and perfect numbers can be found at http://www.utm.edu/research/primes/mersenne.shtml.

 Lists of known perfect numbers are available at http://forum.swarthmore.edu/dr.math/problems/perfect.html and http://www.maths.uts.edu.au/number/perfect.html.

 A page on perfect, amicable, and sociable numbers can be found at http://xraysgi.ims.uconn.edu/amicable.html.

 An online, interactive edition of the Elements, can be found at http://aleph0.clarku.edu/~djoyce/mathhist/euclid.html.

 Comments are welcome.
 Please send messages to Ivars Peterson at email@example.com.

-Ivars Peterson is the mathematics and physics writer at Science News.
-He is the author of The Mathematical Tourist, Islands of Truth, Newton's Clock, and Fatal Defect: Chasing Killer Computer Bugs.
-He is now working on the first book in his Adventures in Mathland series: The Jungles of Randomness (to be published in 1997 by Wiley).
+Ivars Peterson is the mathematics and physics writer and online editor at Science News ( http://www.sciencenews.org/).
+He is the author of The Mathematical Tourist, Islands of Truth, Newton's Clock, and Fatal Defect.
+His current work in progress is The Jungles of Randomness (to be published in 1997 by Wiley).